madca03/ASP.NET-MVC-Trial-4/README.md

 ## Notes for testing

-- The ASP.NET MVC RESTful service is deployed on a local IIS at port 8080
+- The ASP.NET MVC RESTful service is deployed on a local IIS at port 8080.
+Frontend VueJS requests is also possible while ASP.NET MVC App is in debug mode (not deployed on local IIS - i.e. running at https://localhost:44350)
-- The VueJS runs at port 3000 and fetches data from localhost:8080
+- The VueJS runs at port 3000 and fetches data from its own baseURL (http://localhost:3000) to prevent cross-site request or the encountering of the CORS policy error as discussed above.
+With the devServer.proxy configuration setup, all requests will be forwarded to the server address of the proxy (i.e. https://localhost:44350).

 ## Todo